wolverinex24/Netra/README.md

-# Netra: Tomato Leaf Disease Detection
+# Netra: Neural Evaluation for Tomato leaf disease Recognition and pesticides Assistance

 ## Introduction
 Netra is an innovative mobile application developed using Flutter that leverages a custom-trained YOLOv8 model to accurately identify diseases in tomato leaves.
 Designed to run locally on Android devices, Netra offers farmers and gardeners a quick and reliable way to diagnose plant health.